Trusted WordPress tutorials, when you need them most.

 While the above websites offer a great selection of free images, readers often ask us where we get our great-looking illustrations for our thumbnails / featured images.

-We use Shutterstock because it gives us a large library of premium images, vectors, and illustrations.
+We use Adobe Stock because it gives us a large library of premium images, vectors, and illustrations.

-Whichever stock photo site you use, it’s always important to save your images optimized for the web, so your website always loads fast.
+Whichever stock photo site you use, it’s always important to save your images optimized for the web so that your website always loads fast.

 We hope this article helped you find the best sources for free public domain and CC0-licensed images for your website.
-You may also want to see our guide on the best WordPress caching plugins and best WordPress CDN services to speed up your site.
+You may also want to check out our other guides for your WordPress website:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.